 - Almost any type of company

-Contractbook appears to lack many of the elements that bring the greatest benefit to legal teams in large companies, meaning that legal users will forego the tailored environment and advanced features of alternative contract management tools.
+Contractbook appears to lack many of the features that deliver the most value to legal teams in large companies, so legal users may miss the tailored environment and advanced capabilities that alternative contract management tools provide.

 Notable features: